The Consultation Center

 PRIMARY PLACEMENT - A full year, 30 hour per week primary placement, which can be combined with one of the following secondary placements: Adult Community Mental Health Services / 34 Park Street; Child & Adolescent Services / West Haven Mental Health Clinic; or Substance Abuse Services / Substance Abuse Treatment Unit.

-SECONDARY PLACEMENT - A full year, 15 hour per week secondary placement, which is combined with one of the following primary placements: Hispanic Behavioral Health Services / The Hispanic Clinic; or Substance Abuse Services / Substance Abuse Treatment Unit
+SECONDARY PLACEMENT - A full year, 15 hour per week secondary placement at the Substance Abuse Services / Substance Abuse Treatment Unit

 Number of Fellows